-Unit FY2019 FY2020 FY2021 FY2022 FY2023
+Unit FY2020 FY2021 FY2022 FY2023 FY2024

-Career-track hires Persons 50 48 43 48 43
+Career-track hires Persons 48 43 48 43 63

-Female Persons 13 17 13 19 21
+Female Persons 17 13 19 21 23

-Ratio of female career-track hires % 26 35 30 40 49
+Ratio of female career-track hires % 35 30 40 49 37

-4 Recruitment and Development of Human Resources
+4 Human Resources Development

 The Company is working to develop human resources who take on change as an investment in human capital to promote transformation of the business structure and yield results.
 The Company will take various measures to nurture employees who will be the source of expanding profitability of growing businesses and reinforcing competitiveness of foundation businesses, while also enabling staffs themselves to improve their individual skills and realize personal growth through their careers.